Paultree/e-cshop-website/README.md

 25/12/2022

 - Used a state counter that would trigger anytime the favourite button was clicked.
 Used the state as a dependency for useEffect in App.jsx so that once an item is favourited, counter state changes which causes the useEffect in App.jsx to trigger (fetches updated data from firestore) and re-renders the favourite button.
+- Modified the addToCart code to id each cart item by name-size naming convention.
+  - Allows user to have similar items in cart but different size.
+  - We are still retaining the 5 quantity count.

+26/12/2022

+- Used state counter to update product page once product sells out.
+- Implemented increment method from firestore to increment shopping cart quantity and decrement product quantity
+- Implemented update cart button onto shopping cart.

+28/12/2022

+- Implemented a delete item feature via a button.
+- Used the deleteDoc method provided by firestore.
+- Added in a total price section of the HTML in Shoppingcartpage.
+- Need to try and clean up code in firestore.js.
+- Also will need to rename some functions and state variables to improve readability.
+- Also try and implement some comments.